varol.com logo

 Spin the decanted supernatant at 850 rpm for 1 minute.

-Discard supernatant containing particles greater than 2 microns.
+Discard supernatant containing particles less than 2 microns.

 Re-suspend the settled sediments using distilled water and repeat the process immediately as above until the supernatant is clear.

-Dilute the settled sediments, then spray onto a slide.
+Dilute the settled sediments, then spray them onto a slide.

 Dry the slide on a hot plate.